 I knew, as I continued to mourn my husband’s death, that I didn’t want to get stuck in my grief or “widow narrative” so, after a time, I allowed my new life to mold me.
 And although, in the beginning, I did not want to betray my lost husband by going on with my life, I came to understand that he was no longer here and he would never want me to spend the rest of my days mourning him.
 Chuck would want me to live a full life just as we did together, when he was here.

-Don’t allow the new year to be another missed opportunity to make changes that improve the conditions of your life.
-Being busy with a variety of outside activities is a good start to activating your new way of living.
-But nothing can compare to time alone, without distractions, as you think about who you are becoming at this moment in time and how you want that life to be.
+Don’t allow this new year to be another missed opportunity to make changes that improve the conditions of your life.
+Being busy with a variety of activities is a good start to activating your new way of living.
+But nothing can compare to time alone, without distractions, as you think about who you are becoming at this moment in time and how you want that the rest of your life to be.
 As long as we are able to fall asleep nightly and awaken to a new day, we’ll always be able to start over.
-Use this new decade as a time to mark your new beginning.
-Become introspective, no matter how uncomfortable that may feel, and then make the changes that will help you to feel productive, alive and whole again, or possibly, even for the first time.
+Use this new year, in the time of this long pandemic, as a time to mark your new beginning.
+Become deeply introspective, no matter how uncomfortable that may feel.
+Think about what you’ve always wanted in life and what has prevented you from achieving that.
+It’s not really the material, but those intangible, non physical desires of the heart whose achievements are obstructed by deeply rooted personal experiences.
+Everybody has them in their psyche library.
+Once excavated and made peace with you may once and for all be able to make the changes that will help you to feel fulfilled.
+It’s always about you, having an open heart, and eliminating obstructions, to your goals.
+So this year try excavating your soul’s soul, it may open up a new way of being, feeling whole, full of clarity and hopefulness again or possibly for the first time.